 The program also provides multidisciplinary care from a team of physicians at the Kellogg Cancer Center.
 We offer a unique weekly clinic for outpatient evaluation and consultation, staffed by cancer surgeons, gastrointestinal oncologists and advanced therapeutic endoscopists.
 This one-of-a-kind clinical service attracts patients from throughout the North Shore and the Midwest seeking our expertise.

 Through cutting-edge research, we continually strive to improve therapeutic options to achieve the utmost in patient safety and quality outcomes.
-Advanced endoscopy procedures greatly enhance our ability to treat myriad digestive tract disorders in a non-surgical manner.
-Our researchers are involved in several clinical research trials.
-This includes a national multicenter study, developed by our advanced therapeutic endoscopy group, where they are investigating post-ERCP pancreatitis, an unintended complication of ERCP.
-This research initiative is allowing us to improve the safety and efficiency of this invaluable diagnostic and therapeutic procedure for all patients.
+Advanced endoscopy procedures greatly enhance our ability to treat a myriad of digestive tract disorders in a non-surgical manner.
+Our researchers are involved in several clinical trials.

 Over the past several years, the types of procedures that can be performed by endoscopists have grown significantly – with powerful endoscopic technology designed to diagnose and treat patients with a variety of digestive disorders.
 These include conditions of the esophagus, gallbladder, pancreas, liver, upper and lower intestines, and the biliary ducts, or drainage routes of the digestive system.

 Using a long, thin, flexible tube called an endoscope, which includes a light and video camera to transmit images to a screen, physicians can obtain detailed videos of a patient's digestive tract and identify any abnormalities, such as tumors, gallstones, pancreatic stones and common bile duct stones.